rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 - **Notation**:
   - Asserts are gates with no output wires
-  - As mentioned at the end of resolve, public input wires have a specialized properad.
+  - As mentioned at the end of resolve, public input wires have a specialized properad (defined later).
 Its constraints are conventionally placed at the top of the table.
   - Tables for lookup arguments are defined as a properad with a singleton gate with no wires at all.
 They strictly define the values for the compressed table column.
+We will not define it here.
+This is just to illustrate its feasibility.
   - Every other gate thats not relative, is a basic gate.

 \begin{definition}[Public input Properad]
 Informally, you can think of the input wire as the computed value from the witness.
 In the private variant, the output wire represents the same value as the input wire.
 However in the public variant, since the input wire value is unknown; mapped to unit, the output wire is from the public input $\vec{x}$.
-This is the $(\vec{x}, \vec{w}) \in R_f$ check.
+This is part of the $(\vec{x}, \vec{w}) \in R_f$ check.
 \end{definition}